Guide collection

 What can the sources support here?

-Body Types and Constitution Tendencies uses NCCIH, NIH MedlinePlus to separate traditional vocabulary from modern health decisions.
+Body Types uses NCCIH, NIH MedlinePlus to separate traditional vocabulary from modern health decisions.
 Those sources support conservative wording, not a personal constitution finding.
 For this page, references support the safer public angle: explain vocabulary, show limits, and point the reader toward comparison or question preparation.
 They do not prove that the page's topic applies to a reader.
 They do not approve products, diets, routines, herbs, supplements, or delayed care.
 This limit belongs in the article body, because readers need it before they give the topic personal meaning.
-Body Types and Constitution Tendencies should leave a vocabulary marker, a context clue, and a next page.
+Plain-language check: describe quiz uncertainty, then reopen Balanced if the meaning still feels broad.

-Public sources around Body Types and Constitution Tendencies support vocabulary, comparison, and limits.
+Public sources around Body Types support vocabulary, comparison, and limits.
 They do not imply review, approval, or personal applicability.
 Source limits show what public material can support and where it stops.
-The source boundary explains what public material can support around Body Types and Constitution Tendencies and where it stops.
+The source boundary explains what public material can support around Body Types and where it stops.
 Evidence limits are part of the answer, not a footnote after the answer.
 When source limits are the main issue, Yin Deficiency keeps the next click honest.

 Source PolicyReview Boundary